BoundingBoxSoftware/Materialize/README.md

 I decided to maintain Materialize for Linux, Windows, and soon Mac.

 ## Contact
-For sugestions, doubts or anything related to this port.
+For sugestions, doubts or anything related to this program.
 Make an issue and we can talk about it.

 ## Using
 To use, unity is not necessary, you can use like a normal application.

 ## Building
-I'm developing using Unity 2018.3.3f, then, is recomended to use it also.
+I'm developing using Unity 2019.1.1f, it is recomended to use it if you are building it yourself.
 You can try to downgrade or upgrade the package, but mainly downgrading, something can go wrong.

 ## Added features
 ### Paste Images from clipboard on Linux